auth0/auth0-cli/CONTRIBUTING.md

    - `$ git push origin v0.1.2`

 The rest of the process will take place in the github action: https://github.com/auth0/auth0-cli/actions/workflows/goreleaser.yml.
-Once the workflow finished, a new release will be available for the create tag.
+Once the workflow finishes, a new release will be available for the newly created tag.